nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.3.9.
 Clear staff database : `clear s-`

-In any case that you might want to remove all staff or applicant records, you can always use the `clear` command. <br>
+In any case that you might want to remove all staff records, you can always use this command. <br>
 This command clears all staff entries from the Eva database.

 Format: `clear s-`